 Plants are a beautiful and natural addition to your home.
 They have many benefits for our health and happiness.
 House plants filter pollutants in your home, reduce stress and provide joy.

-People have turned to caring for plants in the comfort of their own homes because of the environmental and personal benefits.
+People have turned to care for plants in the comfort of their own homes because of the environmental and personal benefits.

-What are the Benefits of Growing Plants in Your Home?
+The Benefits of Growing Plants in Your Home

 Concerns about protecting the environment have increased in recent years, which has led to more interest in plants and trees.
 Plants have many environmental benefits, providing carbon storage, producing oxygen, and protecting the soil.